wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

           {% include tip.html content="There is an underlying (undocumented) API that the Metric Browser uses that you can try to take advantage of.
 Use your browser's developer tools to see the underlying API calls made." %}

-      * The **Wavefront Namespace Usage Explorer** dashboard that's part of the [Wavefront Usage integration](system.html) gives details on a per-namespace basis.
+      * The **Wavefront Namespace Usage Explorer** dashboard, which is part of the [Wavefront Usage integration](system.html), gives details on a per-namespace basis.

 2. See which metrics are accessed.